JamesSerrago/-JamesSerrago-post-install-config/README.md

 <p>
 In order to configure and add agents we will need to go through Admin Panel -> Agents -> Add New

 We can use whatever names we want for example Jane Dough.
-We can then set there username, password and job status such as their department and permissions
+We can then set there username, password and job status such as their department and permissions.
 </p>
 <br />